 Published research in The Lancet on vaccines’ efficacy & effectiveness using absolute risk reduction (ARR)

-(As oppose to relative risk reduction (RRR) that the manufactures used to arrive at >90% efficacy.
-RRR is how drug manufacturers “make a mountain out of a molehill” of improvement.
-In contrast, they often use ARR for the risk calculation.
+As opposed to relative risk reduction (RRR) that manufacturers used to arrive at >90% efficacy.
+RRR is how drug manufacturers “make a mountain out of a molehill” of improvement (they often use ARR for the risk calculation).

 CDC “breakthrough” data

-(Note: CDC stopped counting positive tests for the vaccinated and just consider hospitalizations and deaths for covid in vaccinated, after1st reducing the PCR threshold to 25 for those occurrences (from over 34 throughout 2020; lower threshold->less cases):
+Note: CDC stopped counting positive tests for the vaccinated and just considered hospitalizations and deaths for covid in vaccinated, after1st reducing the PCR threshold to 25 for those occurrences (from over 34 throughout 2020; lower threshold, fewer cases):

 Vaccinated spreading the disease

-It was never established during the short vaccine trials that they prevent getting or spreading the virus, now real world data shows they do neither.
-The final argument that vaccines will prevent hospitalization and death is also not holding true as same number of deaths were observed among vaccinated in Israel and the UK.
+During the short vaccine trials, it was never established that they prevent getting or spreading the virus; now, real-world data shows they do neither.
+The final argument that vaccines will prevent hospitalization and death is also invalid.
+The same number of deaths were observed among vaccinated in Israel and the UK.

 This is an example of recent observations where same viral load was observed in the vaccinated vs. non-vaccinated.
 It’s hard to believe that the vaccinated with the same viral load would have any advantage when it comes to severe disease or death.

 Massachusetts Data & Vaccinated viral load

 What is Relative Risk Reduction (RRR)